qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/controller.rst

 Tree Controller
 ---------------

 Of course, also the tree does have its own controller.
 With that controller the Tree widget can automatically be filled with data from qooxdoo objects containing the data.
-As model nodes for the tree, only qooxdoo widgets are allowed containing at least two properties, one for holding its own children in a data array and a second one holding the name of the node which should be showed as the label of the tree folder widgets.
+As model nodes for the tree, only qooxdoo objects are allowed containing at least two properties, one for holding its own children in a data array and a second one holding the name of the node which should be showed as the label of the tree folder widgets.
-Imagine that a model class called Node is available containing the two already mentioned properties called ch for the children and n for the name.
+Imagine that a model class called Node (inheriting from qx.core.Object) is available containing the two already mentioned properties called ch for the children and n for the name.
 The following code will bind a data model containing Node objects to a tree widget:

 ::

     // create the model
-    var rootNode = new qx.Node();
+    var rootNode = new Node();
     rootNode.setN("root");
-    var childNode = new qx.Node();
+    var childNode = new Node();
     childNode.setN("child");
     rootNode.getCh().push(childNode);
     // create the tree view